 Think about how you will be using these photos once you’re finished.
-I chose to use a lot of whites, grays and rosey pinks for these mockups and stock photos because those are my brand colors and I’ll be using them around my website.
-If you are needing a mockup for a particular line of products, like Christmas coffee mugs, then your styling would reflect Christmas, warmth and coziness.
+I chose to use a lot of whites, grays and rosy pinks for these mockups and stock photos because those are my brand colors and I’ll be using them around my website.
+If you are needing a mockup for a particular line of products, like Christmas coffee mugs, then your styling would reflect Christmas, warmth, and coziness.
 You may want someone holding the mug with mittens, wearing a sweater, or you may choose to do a flat lay (overhead shot) with a mug surrounded by loose cocoa and Christmas colored accessories.

-Choose a background that will compliment the subject, but also fit with the end use of the photo.
+Choose a background that will complement the subject, but also fit with the end use of the photo.
 I use my white desktop a lot or a fake marble board I made from MDF and marble contact paper.
-Some other fun back drops you could use are chippy barnwood, faux fur or even your granite counters.
+Some other fun backdrops you could use are chippy barnwood, faux fur or even your granite counters.

 I think in mockups and stock photography that less is more.
 That means don’t overcrowd the photo with tons of accessories.
 Just choose a few things in the color scheme you are working with and go for it.

-Editing can either be the easiest part of creating mockups, or can be a nightmare.
-It all depends on how well the shots were set up to begin with.
-If you used great lighting and styling, then editing your photos should be a breeze!!
+Editing can either be the easiest part of creating mockups or can be a nightmare.
+It all depends on how well the shots were set up, to begin with.
+If you use great lighting and styling, then editing your photos should be a breeze!!
 I edit all of my photos using Lightroom, but there are tons of free photo editing software out there.
 If you want to use Lightroom, you can sign up for the photography subscription of Adobe Creative Cloud.
 It’s $15 a month and you get Lightroom AND Photoshop in that subscription.